Sharrisii/TAZ/README.md

 rather small (able to fit on a cd) while still having full livecd functionality (so not an install cd).
 We focus on low-end pc's so you can expect this distro to work fast regardless of system specs.
 Preferably use either refurbished pc's or 2nd hand pc's as these have a lower environmental impact.
-Our motto is also to "run the pc untill it breaks" rather than swapping it out for whatever latest fancy that just appeared on the market.
+Our motto is also to "use your machine untill it breaks" rather than swapping it out for whatever latest fancy that just appeared on the market.
 That way, the environmental impact of your machine is again reduced, and you also save money at the same time.
 Upon boot, the data of the selected boot setup on the livecd or liveusb is written to tmpfs (RAM) -so there's not even a need for a regular hard disk to be present (although you will require a fair amount of RAM)-.